FAQ

 • A Pre-Health or Pre-Medical Committee Letter (required if available to you) OR

-• Three letters from individuals (and no more than five), at least one of which must be from science faculty familiar with your academic work.
+• A minimum of three letters from individuals, at least one of which must be from science faculty familiar with your academic work.

 Once we have received all letters listed on AMCAS, your file will be considered complete.
-If you submit additional letters after your file is complete, they will be included in the review of your file ONLY if your file has not been reviewed.
+If you submit additional letters after your file is complete, they will be included in the review of your file ONLY if your file has not been reviewed or upon the re-review of your file.
+We do not have a limit on the number of letters of recommendation we will accept.

 Top